abhijeetyaduwanshi/Tutorials/Git/README.md

 2.Having an account, configure our username and email
 ---

 Before starting with anything in Git we have to have an account with Git and put up a Username and Email

 Whenever we are working on a Git project with a group of people making changes to the same source code, this is a way to sort things out of who did what, thats why everyone need their own account

-First we will add our name and to do that open the Git Bash
+**First we will set up our name**

 `git config --global user.name "Abhijeet Yaduwanshi"`

 This just means that take the configuration file and change the name to Abhijeet Yaduwanshi

 Global is used at the computer system level that we are working on, all the commits for all the projects worked on this computer will have name Abhijeet Yaduwanshi and not for one particular project

-Next is setting up the email and to do so
+**Next is setting up our email**

 `git config --global user.email "abhijeetyaduwanshi@gmail.com"`